The cuisine of Veracruz: a tasty blend of cultures

 Veracruz-style Red Snappe is a classic fish dish called the signature dish of the state of Veracruz.

-Traditionally, red snapper is gutted and descaled then marinated in lime juice, salt, pepper, nutmeg and garlic.
+Traditionally, red snapper is gutted and descaled then marinated in lime juice, salt, pepper, nutmeg, and garlic.

-The sauce consists of onions, garlic, tomatoes, jalapenos, olives and herbs.
+The sauce consists of onions, garlic, tomatoes, jalapenos, olives, and herbs.
 Caper and raisins can also be used.
 The fish is baked with sauce until cooked.

-The dish cooks in a large skillet over medium-high heat and traditionally served with small roasted potatoes and Mexican-style white rice.
+The dish cooks in a large skillet over medium-high heat and is traditionally served with small roasted potatoes and Mexican-style white rice.